daveiator/m.gprocessing/sketches/Interaktionsdesign/Bouncing_Balls/readme.txt

         The ball will grow automatically.
         A red ball means, it is not big enough yet.
         Release the mouse to launch the ball.

+        Right-click to remove a ball
     Keyboard:
         [1 - 9]:  change the damping with from [.90 to .99]
         0: Press 0 to turn damping off (default)

         c: clear the canvas
+        t: adds a trail

 ===============================================================================================